Queen Anne, Seattle

-The hill became a popular spot for the city's early economic and cultural elite to build their mansions.
-Its name is derived from the architectural style in which many of the early homes were built.
+The neighborhood is built on a hill, now named Queen Anne Hill, which became a popular spot for the city's early economic and cultural elite to build their mansions.
+Its name is derived from the Queen Anne architectural style in which many of the early homes were built.

 Geography and history

 Location and borders

 Queen Anne is bounded on the north by the Fremont Cut of the Lake Washington Ship Canal, beyond which is Fremont; on the west by 15th and Elliott Avenues West, beyond which is Interbay, Magnolia, and Elliott Bay; on the east by Lake Union and Aurora Avenue North, beyond which is Westlake.
 As a neighborhood toponym, Queen Anne may include Lower Queen Anne, also known as Uptown, the area at the southern base of the hill, just north and west of Seattle Center.
 Whether or not Lower Queen Anne is considered a separate neighborhood matters in setting Queen Anne's southern boundary, which is either West Mercer Street or Denny Way.

 Queen Anne can be reached from Interstate 5 via the Mercer Street Exit (Exit 167).
 The neighborhood's main thoroughfares are Gilman Drive West, 3rd Avenue West, Queen Anne Avenue North, Boston Street, and a set of streets, collectively known as Queen Anne Boulevard, that loop around the crown of the hill and reflect a comprehensive boulevard design in the style of the Olmsted Brothers architectural firm.
 The design was never fully executed, but it remains part of the Seattle Parks System.

 While Queen Anne stands out in Seattle geography due to its proximity to downtown and three television broadcast towers, the highest point in the city, 520 ft above sea level, is in West Seattle.
 Queen Anne slopes are home to seven of the twenty steepest streets in the city and 120 pedestrian staircases.